sangeetsaurabh/SurvivabilityofSepsisShockpatients/README.md

 ### Other technical requirements

 1. In order to run the iPython notebook, access to MIMIC-III database will be required.
 Detailed information about MIMIC-III database is available at https://mimic.physionet.org/ .
+2. In order to run Survivability with severe Sepsis Shock - Data Preparation.ipynb Notebook, MIMIC-III data is required on PostgreSQL database.
+Once a PostgreSQL database has MIMIC-III data, Notebook will need to be updated with database and user account information.